febryardiansyah/base-sniper-bot/README.md

-# Base Chain Sniper Bot 🎯
+# Febry's Defi Bot 🎯

 A powerful TypeScript bot that monitors the Base blockchain for new token launches with high liquidity and sends real-time alerts to Telegram.
 Perfect for identifying early investment opportunities and tracking large transactions.